Quality first and foremost. Enjoy.

 Navelli is heavy *Magidaa breeding yet contains Sameh outcrosses; both Rafeekah el Farid and Bahieh el Farid carry seven crosses to *Magidaa with different outcrosses than Navelli.

 The June, 2017 filly, Bahieh el Farid and the July, 2015 filly, Rafeekah el Farid, are full sisters, though they are different in phenotype.
 Rafeekah is stretchy while Bahieh is more compact.
-Bahieh has grown, now a two year old in 2019, with the deep body even more pronounced than shown in her yearling photo.
+Bahieh has grown, now four years old in 2021, with the deep body even more pronounced, elegant neck, tremendous shoulder and front end.
 Her mane carries the black gene shimmer over the top though she is a “bay.”

 On the top Shaikh Al Badi and on the mare side, a son of Faridat, he has been the second half of the Twin Brook Arabians Abayyan breeding program, a small, dedicated, decades old breeding program highly desired here in the United States as well as overseas.
 His dam Faridat, daughter of Anaza El Farid, was exported to Egypt.
-Hank and Marguerite Illing were in the group buying Anaza El Farid at the Egyptian Event when the St. Clairs placed this outstanding stallion for sale.
 Both his sire and dam have been exported.
-His daughters are few, yet the one daughter has produced two black fillies for the Illings.
-Needless to say, they are being watched by many including overseas.
+His daughters are few, yet one bay daughter has produced two black fillies.
 He is clear by parentage for SCID, LFS and CA. 15:1 hands

 Mahdanna Ajiba – The Dam

 This is one of the better daughters of her dam if not the best daughter.
 Not just a lovely classic head with big, beautiful eyes set on a well shaped long neck, there is also strength, levelness and length of croup for a balanced body.
 Add to this, a kind disposition she gives to both of her daughters.
 When one has a great dam line there is not much to add to the foal.
 This mare has nice action, about 14:3 hands.
-This summer Mahdanna was sold to another breeder, Simply Arabians in Colorado.
+Mahdanna was sold to another breeder, Simply Arabians in Colorado, and produced a very nice, typy colt this spring, 2021.
 They are very happy with her.
 She is clear by parentage on SCID, LFS and CA.

 Ali Ajiba – The Sire of the Dam